NeutroniumCore/Neutronium.SPA.Template/SPA.Documentation/articles/Chromeless.md

 }
 ```

+* Tips: you need to add ` -webkit-app-region: no-drag;` property for all clickable elements of the application if they could be displayed in front of the top-menu.

-3) uses a dedicated Vue.js component: [topMenu.vue](../Neutronium.SPA.Demo/View/Main/src/components/topMenu.vue) bound to a WindowViewModel to allow to minimize/maximize/close the corresponding window.
+## 3) Uses a dedicated Vue.js component: [topMenu.vue](https://github.com/NeutroniumCore/Neutronium.SPA.Template/blob/master/Neutronium.SPA/View/src/components/topMenu.vue) bound to a WindowViewModel to allow to minimize/maximize/close the corresponding window.

 ```HTML
 <v-toolbar id="top-menu"  app >